polarityio/polarity-integration-development-checklist/README.md

 # Polarity Integration Development Checklist action

-Checks a list of requirements found in the [Polarity Integration Development Checklist](https://polarity.atlassian.net/wiki/spaces/PROD/pages/126255145/Integration+Development+Checklist)
+Checks a list of requirements found in the [Polarity Integration Development Checklist](https://polarity.atlassian.net/wiki/spaces/PROD/pages/126255145/Integration+Development+Checklist).
+This currently includes:
+- LICENSE File Checks
+  - Verifying the LICENSE file exists
+  - Verifying contents of the LICENSE are correct and up to date
+- Config.js File Checks
+  - Verifying Logging Level is set to `info`
+  - Verifying Request Options are set correctly including
+    - `cert`, `key`, `passphrase`, `ca`, and `proxy` all having the value `''`
+    - `rejectUnauthorized` being set to `true`
+  - Verifying all Integration Options have a description containing content
+- Config.js File Checks
+  - Verifying the `private` flag is set to true
+  - Verifying the `version` property matches standard semantic versioning format
+  - Checks to see if the current `version` property already exists as a release on Github.

 ## Inputs